Papooch/nestjs-cls/README.md

 ## Others

 Use the `ClsGuard` or `ClsInterceptor` to set up context with any other platform.
-This is still **experimental**, as there are no test and I can't guarantee it will work with your platform of choice.
+This is still _experimental_, as there are no test and I can't guarantee it will work with your platform of choice, but there's nothing that would indicate otherwise.

 > If you decide to try this package with a platform that is not listed here, **please let me know** so I can add the compatibility notice.